indication/OpenRedmine/doc/STORE.en.md

 CAUTION:
 * Cache data(downloaded issues) are stored WITHOUT encryption.
 To remove cache data immediately , open connection list - show menu - remove all cache
-* This is alpha release, so it is not safe for anything
+* This is beta release, so it is not safe for anything

 Connection:
 * Allow to connect UNSAFE SSL sites powered by transdroid